 After-tax Contribution(s) - means amounts withheld from an Employee's Compensation after all applicable state and federal taxes have been deducted.
-Such amounts are withheld for purposes of purchasing one or more of the Benefit Package Options available under the Plan.
+Such amounts are withheld for purposes of purchasing one or more of the Benefit Plan Options available under the Plan.

-Benefit Package Option(s) - means those Qualified Benefits available to a Participant under this Plan as amended and/or restated from time to time.
+Benefit Plan Option- means those Qualified Benefits available to a Participant under this Plan as amended and/or restated from time to time.